 Transition

-Feature to be Engineered
+Features to be Engineered

 Engineered features are generated for each netflow contained in the consolidated filtered netflow file.
-Each target netflow (the netflow for which the features are being engineered) has a given source/destination IP address tag (SDIPT), then using this SDIPT, all netflow within the RW are checked for the same SDIPT.
-For all netflows that have a matching SDIPT to the target netflows, the values of packet number, packet length and time data are used the generate the features for the target netflow.
+Each target netflow (the netflow for which the features are being engineered) has a given source/destination IP address tag (SDIPT); then, using this SDIPT, all netflows within the RW are checked for the same SDIPT.
+For all netflows with a matching SDIPT to the target netflows, the values of packet number, packet length and time data are used the generate the features for the target netflow.

 Specifically, of the matching flow (including the target flow) within the RW, calculate the minimum number of packets transmitted in one flow, the maximum packets in one flow, the total number of packets transmitted across all matching flow and the mean number of packets transmitted across the matching flows.
 The same minimum, maximum, total and mean values are calculated for packets length (bytes transmitted) in the netflows.